 Lord Brahma and Vinayaga

 You all know very well that Lord Brahma is responsible for the act of creation.
 Brahma was employed in the work of creation, right from the Universe itself.
-He created the Suryas, the worlds, animals, humans, devas and every other being.
-He was involved in the work of creation with an arrogant pride.
+He created the Surya, the worlds, animals, humans, devas, and every other being.
+He was involved in the work of creation with arrogant pride.
 But surprisingly none of his creations were proper and regular.
 Contrary to his perceptions, all his creations turned out to be disfigured.